Ph.D. Northwestern University, 2002; M.A. University of Texas at Austin, 1994; B.A. Oberlin College, 1990

 Medieval Art, Nineteenth-Century Medievalism

-AHRU 1100 Introduction to Art History (Artists, Patrons and Viewers in Context)
+ARHI 1100 Introduction to Art History

-AHRU 3350 The Age of Cathedrals
+ARHI 3350 The Age of Cathedrals

 Nina Rowe specializes in the art of northern Europe in the high Middle Ages (12th-14th century).
 Her work has examined Christian representations of Jews and Judaism in contexts ranging from monumental cathedral façade sculpture to miniature hand-held carved ivories.
 She is also interested the production and reception of illuminated manuscripts in both the medieval and the modern eras.
+Her current research focuses on illuminated Worl Chronicles from late medieval Germany.

 The Jew, the Cathedral and the Medieval City: Synagoga and Ecclesia in the Thirteenth Century (Cambridge University Press, 2011).
 [Finalist for the 2012 Charles Rufus Morey Prize, College Art Association]